Becoming a Truck Driver Trainer: Motives, Warnings and More

 What's more, Mike found the driver

-manager who supervised the trainers' fleet to be difficult to work
+manager who supervised the trainers' fleet to be difficult to

-with.
 Most importantly, Mike couldn't handle the attitude of

 some trainees who thought they knew more